fflopsi/twobodyproblem/README.md

 *To learn more about how to run the program with different options, run `python -m twbodyproblem -h` or `python3 -m twbodyproblem -h` respectively.*

-The program (better: the inputting section) can be run either with a graphical user interface (GUI) or with a command line interface (CLI).
+The program (better: the input section) can be run either with a graphical user interface (GUI) or with a command line interface (CLI).

 No matter if you run the program in GUI or CLI mode, you will have to input *options* and *values*.